 Research Peptides (Legal Gray Area)

 Many peptides are sold “for research purposes only.”
 This is where things get murky.
 According to legal experts, research peptides are legal to buy and possess, but they’re not legal for human consumption or therapeutic use.
+A 2021 review in the International Journal of Toxicology highlighted that disparities in interpretation and application of existing regulatory guidelines to synthetic and conjugated peptide assets have created challenges for both regulators and sponsors (Zane et al., 2021).

 How the Research Loophole Works